Accurate Image Restoration with Attention Retractable Transformer: Proposed Method

 \subsection{Differences to related works}

 We summarize the differences between our proposed approach, ART with the closely related works in Tab.~\ref{difference_showing}.
-We conclude them as three points. \textbf{(1) Different tasks.} GG-Transformer~\cite{gg-transformer2021}, Twins-SVT~\cite{chu2021twins} and CrossFormer~\cite{wang2021crossformer} are proposed to solve high-level vision problems.
-Our ART is the only one to employ the sparse attention in low-level vision fields. \textbf{(2) Different designs of sparse attention.} In the part of attention, GG-Transformer utilizes the adaptively-dilated partitions, Twins-SVT utilizes the sub-sampling function and CrossFormer utilizes the cross-scale long-distance attention.
+We conclude them as three points. \textbf{(1) Different tasks.} GG-Transformer~\cite{gg-transformer2021}, MaxViT~\cite{tu2022maxvit} and CrossFormer~\cite{wang2021crossformer} are proposed to solve high-level vision problems.
+Our ART is the only one to employ the sparse attention in low-level vision fields. \textbf{(2) Different designs of sparse attention.} In the part of attention, GG-Transformer utilizes the adaptively-dilated partitions, MaxViT utilizes the fixed-size grid attention and CrossFormer utilizes the cross-scale long-distance attention.
 As the layers get deeper, the interval of tokens from sparse attention becomes smaller and the channels of tokens become larger.
 Therefore, each token learns more semantic-level information.
 In contrast, the interval and the channel dimension of tokens in our ART keep unchanged and each token represents the accurate pixel-level information. \textbf{(3) Different model structures.} Different from these works using Pyramid model structure, our proposed ART enjoys an Isotropic structure.
 Besides, we provide the long-distance residual connection between several Transformer encoders, which enables the feature of deep layers to reserve more low-frequency information from shallow layers.
-More detailed discussion can be found in the Appendix Sec.~\ref{sec2}.
+More discussion can be found in the supplementary material.